electron-forge/electron-forge-docs/guides/code-signing/code-signing-macos.md

 ### Creating provisioning profiles

 Once you have created the certificates, you need to go to your Apple Developer Account and create provisioning profiles.
-If you are submiting your app to the app store, you will need a development profile and a distribution profile.
+If you are submiting your app to the app store, you will need a Development profile and a Distribution profile.
 If you are submiting it outside of the app store, you will need a profile for the ```Developer ID Application``` certificate.

 You need to download these after creating them and double clicking them to install them on your computer.
 Not all of them can be installed locally, but just double-click on them anyway.